hunterjackson/docs/source/kudu.rst

     The fields specified as the primary keys (distributeby) must be in the SELECT clause or all fields must be selected

-The Sink will try and create the table at start up if a schema for the topic is found in the Schema Registry.
+The sink will try and create the table at start up if a schema for the topic is found in the Schema Registry.
 If no schema is found the table is created when the first record is received for the topic.

 Auto Evolve Tables
 ~~~~~~~~~~~~~~~~~~

-The Sink supports auto evolution of tables for each topic.
+The sink supports auto evolution of tables for each topic.
 This mapping is set in the ``connect.kudu.export.route.query`` option.
-When set the Sink will identify new schemas for each topic based on the schema version from the Schema registry.
+When set the sink will identify new schemas for each topic based on the schema version from the Schema registry.
 New columns
 will be identified and an alter table DDL statement issued against Kudu.

 Schema evolution can occur upstream, for example any new fields or change in data type in the schema of the topic, or
 downstream DDLs on the database.

 Upstream changes must follow the schema evolution rules laid out in the Schema Registry.
-This Sink only supports BACKWARD
+This sink only supports BACKWARD
 and FULLY compatible schemas.
-If new fields are added the Sink will attempt to perform a ALTER table DDL statement against
+If new fields are added the sink will attempt to perform a ALTER table DDL statement against
 the target table to add columns.
 All columns added to the target table are set as nullable.

 Fields cannot be deleted upstream.
 Fields should be of Avro union type [null, <dataType>] with a default set.
 This allows
-the Sink to either retrieve the default value or null.
-The Sink is not aware that the field has been deleted
+the sink to either retrieve the default value or null.
+The sink is not aware that the field has been deleted
 as a value is always supplied to it.

 .. warning::